 Age and Estate Planning: What You Need to Know

 Many people believe that estate planning is only for the elderly, yet unforeseen circumstances can arise at any age.
-This misconception can lead to a lack of preparedness, potentially causing significant issues for loved ones in the future.
+Accidents, sudden illness, and unexpected diagnoses don’t wait until you’re retired.
+This misconception can lead to a devastating lack of preparedness — potentially leaving loved ones without access to funds, without legal authority to make decisions, and facing an estate consumed by tax and care costs that could have been avoided.

 Debunking the Myths About Age

 The idea that estate planning is a concern only for older individuals is misguided.
 Life is unpredictable, and having an estate plan ensures that you’re prepared for any eventuality.
-Whether you’re in your 20s or your 60s, having a plan in place can provide peace of mind and financial security for your loved ones.
+Whether you’re in your 20s with your first home or in your 60s approaching retirement, having a plan in place provides genuine protection — not just for you, but for the people who depend on you.

 Legal Capacity and This Process